via Adobe & save 10%

 – You may be able to get colones at your local bank before traveling to Costa Rica, but not all banks have them.
 If you would like to get colones from your bank it is best to call a few weeks before you would like to pick up the colones.
 The bank may have to order them for you.

-– You have the option of exchanging USD to CRC at the airport in the baggage claim area, but it is not the best exchange rate.
-If you need money right away, I’d suggest getting about $50 exchanged and exchange the rest somewhere else.
+- You have the option of exchanging USD to CRC at the airport in the baggage claim area, but it is not the best exchange rate.
+If you need money right away, I’d suggest getting about $50 exchanged and exchanging the rest somewhere else.

 – You can go into the bank here to exchange US dollars to colones.
 All you need is your passport and they will give you the best rate.
 Just be warned, the bank tellers don’t always speak great English and sometimes you can wait in line for an hour at the bank.
 That is not a joke, you seriously can wait an hour or more.